-Travelling from Darjeeling to Sikkim?
-On one crazy adventure, I ditched the bus and taxi, and hiked across the border through tea estates, forests and remote villages instead!
+On one crazy adventure from Darjeeling to Sikkim, we ditched the Darjeeling to Sikkim train and Darjeeling to Sikkim bus, and hiked across the border through tea estates, forests and remote villages!

 We impulsively decided to venture into the remote north-eastern Himalayas of India.
 At an organic tea farm an hour’s ride from Darjeeling, sipped the finest hand-rolled tea.
 Drank the local thomba brewed from fermented millets on chilly nights.
 Got a first hand perspective on the separatist Gorkhaland movement.
 And reminisced with the hill folk about the times gone by.